sambabu21/assignment-buymeacoffee/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-1. Introduction
-Provide a brief overview of the project and its purpose.

-2. Prerequisites
+Introduction:
+	Designed and developed website based on Design specs and instructions given.
+All functionalities have been implemented.

+ Prerequisites:

 	  Node.js installed on your machine (with npm or yarn).
 	  Git installed on your machine.
 	  Basic understanding of React and Vite.

-4. Clone the Repository
+Clone the Repository:

 	  Clone the repo using: git clone https://github.com/yourusername/your-repo.git

-4. Installation
+Installation:
 Install all dependencies.
 Use:

 	cd your-repo
 	npm install
 	or

 	cd your-repo
 	yarn install

-5. Running the Application
+Running the Application:
-Provide instructions on how to run the application locally.
+Run the following code on your terminal:

 	bash
 	Copy code
 	npm run dev
 	or

 	bash
 	Copy code
 	yarn dev
-6. Build the Application
+Build the Application:
-Explain how to build the application for production.
+Run the following code to build the app:

-bash
-Copy code
 	npm run build
 	or

-bash
-Copy code
 	yarn build